 The complaint is sent immediately to the original examiners, i.e. the internal examiner and the external examiner for the examination in question.
 Their statement of response forms the basis for the institution's decision regarding academic issues.
-Two weeks are normally allowed for this response.
+Two weeks are normally allowed for this response, July is not included.